Orelab/gps-tracker/README.md

 ```
 1. make the server log the tracker position (done)
-2. build an interface which allow to visualize the tracker position (in progress)
+2. build an interface which allow to visualize the tracker position (done)
+3. make the tracker configurable thru the server GUI (in progress)
-3. tinker a geofencing functionality (to do)
+4. tinker a geofencing functionality (to do)
-4. add a process which prevent if the tracker stops emiting data (to do)
+5. add a process which prevent if the tracker stops emiting data (to do)
 ```